Clustering with Non-adaptive Subset Queries: Introduction

 \subsection{Results}

 Our main results showcase the significant strength of using subset queries in the non-adaptive setting.
 We give randomized algorithms that recover the exact clustering with probability $1-\delta$, for any constant $\delta > 0$ using only near-linear number of subset queries.
 For the purpose of clarity in the introduction, our theorems are stated for small constant $\delta$, and the exact dependence on this parameter can be seen in the formal theorem statements in the technical sections.
 Though our focus in this work is on \emph{query complexity}, we remark that all of our algorithms are computationally efficient and run in polynomial time\footnote{For the sake of brevity and to not distract from the main message, we do not include runtime analysis in our proofs or in our theorem statements.
 We hope that it is clear from our pseudocode that each algorithm can be implemented in polynomial time.}.
+A tabular view of our results is given in table \ref{table:results}.

 \paragraph{Algorithms with unrestricted query size.} Our main result is the following algorithm for $k$-clustering with subset queries of unrestricted size.

 \begin{theorem} [\Cref{thm:1}, informal] There is a randomized, non-adaptive $k$-clustering algorithm making $O(n \log k \cdot (\log k + \log \log n)^2)$ subset queries. \end{theorem}